 Photograph by Megan Bean.

 Through sculpture, installation, and images, I explore our perception of landscape as medium and nature as commodity.
 Observing land use and extractive practices in southern Appalachia has shaped my work to be very materially driven.
 This influence converges with my interest in science fiction, which deeply informs my creative process as I consider sci-fi tropes, frameworks, and extrapolations.
 By juxtaposing moon rocks, Martian terrain, coal waste, driftwood, and geological samples, I connect worlds both real and imagined.
-I describe my studio practice as resourceful - I primarily use reclaimed and repurposed objects and materials from my daily life, from specific origins with conceptual relevance, or from the wider ecology of the sculpture shop I share with my students.
+I describe my studio practice as resourceful — primarily using reclaimed and repurposed objects and materials from specific origins with conceptual relevance or from the wider ecology of the sculpture shop I share with my students.

-Two strains of thought have emerged in my recent projects.
+Two directions of interest have emerged in my recent projects.
 One focuses on materials and concepts associated with near-future climate engineering and celestial resource extraction.
-The other engages with nature tourism—such as parks, artificial lakes, and preserves — while drawing inspiration from current scientific research that reveals how plants and trees exhibit sophisticated forms of agency through cooperation and communication.
-In both strains, I consider our past, present, and future relationship to the environment, while questioning the limits of human understanding, consumption, and intervention.
+The other engages with nature tourism (such as parks, artificial lakes, and preserves) while drawing inspiration from current scientific research that reveals the agency and intelligence of the more-than-human world.
+In both cases, I consider our past, present, and future relationship to the environment, while questioning the limits of human understanding, consumption, and intervention.